shaunjl/aws-chat-with-confluence/README.md

 # Overview
 Use Embedded Vector Store and an LLM to chat with your confluence docs Goal is to do everything in aws.
-If I'm successful, I will rename the repo
+If it doesn't work, I'll rename it

 # Details
 The overall structure will be inspired by [peterw/Chat-With-Github-Repo](https://github.com/peterw/Chat-with-Github-Repo)

 1. Create an embedding vector store of the content in question
   - will try to use [langchain.embedddings.BedrockEmbeddings](https://github.com/langchain-ai/langchain/blob/13b4f465e2e67451549dc0662495ae07b3530659/libs/langchain/langchain/embeddings/bedrock.py#L10)
-  - will try to use AWS OpenSearch (which is basically ElasticSearch), following the [recommendations of this guy](https://betterprogramming.pub/%EF%B8%8Fso-you-want-to-store-your-llm-data-aws-opensearch-to-the-rescue-f704a0f70558)
+  - will try to use AWS OpenSearch (which is basically ElasticSearch), following the [recommendations of this guy](https://betterprogramming.pub/%EF%B8%8Fso-you-want-to-store-your-llm-data-aws-opensearch-to-the-rescue-f704a0f70558) and this [announcement from AWS](https://aws.amazon.com/blogs/big-data/introducing-the-vector-engine-for-amazon-opensearch-serverless-now-in-preview/), which also states that more info on how to use it via langchain is forthcoming.
+  - if that doesn't work (or in the meantime), I'll use [FAISS](https://github.com/langchain-ai/langchain/blob/13b4f465e2e67451549dc0662495ae07b3530659/libs/langchain/langchain/vectorstores/faiss.py#L49) to be able to keep it local (and so still only relying on AWS)
 2. use the embedding vector store to get relevant texts from the store
   - Create an embedding of the question (also using [langchain.embedddings.BedrockEmbeddings](https://github.com/langchain-ai/langchain/blob/13b4f465e2e67451549dc0662495ae07b3530659/libs/langchain/langchain/embeddings/bedrock.py#L10))
   - Perform similarity search in the vector store using the question embedding to get relevant texts from the store